 Symbol Parameter Min.
 Typ.
 (1) Max.
-Units t {WC} (1) Wc (1) Write Cycle Time 5 10 mS
+Unit t {WC} (1) Write Cycle Time 5 10 ms

-Notes: (1) t{WC} is the time from a valid stop condition at the end of a write sequence to the end of the self-timed internal nonvolatile write cycle.
+Note: (1) t{WC} is the time from a valid stop condition at the end of a write sequence to the end of the self-timed internal nonvolatile write cycle.
 It is the minimum cycle time to be allowed for any nonvolatile write by the user, unless Acknowledge Polling is used.